Clair3/EarthNet2022-test/README.md

 ### Bibliography
 [1] Christian Requena-Mesa, Vitus Benson, Markus Reichstein, Jakob Runge, and Joachim Denzler.
 Earthnet2021: A large-scale dataset and challenge for earth surface forecasting as a guided video prediction task.
 In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, pages 1132–1142, 2021.

 [2] Codrut-Andrei Diaconu, Sudipan Saha, Stephan Günnemann, and Xiao Xiang Zhu.
 Understanding the role of weather data for earth surface forecasting using a convlstm-based model.
-In Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition, pages 1362–1371, 2022.
+In *Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition*, pages 1362–1371, 2022.

 [3] Klaus-Rudolf William Kladny, Marco Milanta, Oto Mraz, Koen Hufkens, and Benjamin David Stocker.
 Deep learning for satellite image forecasting of vegetation greenness. bioRxiv, 2022.

+[4] Claire Robin, Christian Requena-Mesa, Vitus Benson, Lazaro Alonso, Jeran Poehls, Nuno Carvalhais, and Markus Reichstein.
+Learning to forecast vegetation greenness at fine resolution over Africa with ConvLSTMs.
+In *Tackling Climate Change with Machine Learning workshop, NeurIPS 2022*.